dodubassman/OpenSimPanel/README.md

 # OpenSimPanel

 > :warning: Not maintained anymore.
-This project has move to [QtSimPanel](https://github.com/dodubassman/QtSimPanel), a Qt C++ & QML project.
+This project has moved to [QtSimPanel](https://github.com/dodubassman/QtSimPanel), a Qt C++ & QML project.

 External instrument panels for X-Plane.